Title: J-1 Program Administration

 Minimum Financial Resources for Exchange Visitors

-Participants in the Exchange Visitor Program smust provide evidence of sufficient funding to cover all expenses, including University parking fees.
+Participants in the Exchange Visitor Program must provide evidence of sufficient funding to cover all expenses, including WesternU parking fees.
 Funds may be provided by WesternU, or an outside foreign source - who must provide funding documentation that has been translated into English.

 Medical Insurance Requirement [§ 62.14 Insurance]

 a.
 Sponsors shall require each exchange visitor to have insurance in effect which covers the exchange visitor for sickness or accident during the period of time that an exchange visitor participates in the sponsor's exchange visitor program.
+Additionally, sponsors must inform all exchange visitors that they, and any accompanying dependents, also may be subject to the requirements of the Affordable Care Act.
 Minimum coverage shall provide: